 First you will meet, or speak with Phil over the phone.
 After obtaining the information required, he will draft a court application, draft court order, and affidavits (sworn statements) in support of your application.
 This will usually involve Phil also speaking to your employer or other person who can verify the basis upon which the application is being made.

 All of this is faxed to the police and he will negotiate the final terms of the licence with them.
 Once an agreement is reached, the application is filed with the court.
-The court charge $153 to file an application if you have been disqualified – there is no charge for a demerit point suspension.
-(Please note, this is not part of Phil’s fee – it is paid directly to the court, and once paid it is non-refundable.)
+The court charge $150 to file an application if you have been disqualified.
+The filing fee for a demerit point suspension is $250.
+(Please note, this is not part of Phil’s fee, it is paid directly to the court, and once paid it is non-refundable.)

 Do I have to appear in court?

-He will advise you of the court hearing date – (Thursdays in Wellington District Court; Tuesday or Thursday in Lower Hutt District Court; Porirua and Upper Hutt have different days).
+He will advise you of the court hearing date.
 You will need to appear at court for the application to be heard.
 This usually takes around fifteen minutes to half an hour.